gkalpak/angular/aio/content/guide/docs-style-guide.md

 {@a code-tabs}
 ### Code Tabs

-Code tabs display code much like _code examples_ do.
+Code tabs display code much like code examples do.
 The added advantage is that they can display mutiple code samples within a tabbed interface.
-Each tab is displayed using _code pane_.
+Each tab is displayed using a code pane.

 #### Code-tabs attributes

-* `linenums`: The value can be `true`, `false` or a number indicating the starting line number.
-If not specified, line numbers are enabled only when code for a tab pane has greater than 10 lines of code.
+* `linenums`&mdash;the value can be `true`, `false`, or a number indicating the starting line number.
+If you don't specify a value, line numbers are enabled only when code for a tab pane has greater than 10 lines of code.

 #### Code-pane attributes

-* `path` - a file in the content/examples folder
+* `path`&mdash;a file in the content/examples folder
-* `title` - seen in the header of a tab
+* `title`&mdash;seen in the header of a tab
-* `linenums` - overrides the `linenums` property at the `code-tabs` level for this particular pane.
+* `linenums`&mdash;overrides the `linenums` property at the `code-tabs` level for this particular pane.
 The value can be `true`, `false` or a number indicating the starting line number.
 If not specified, line numbers are enabled only when the number of lines of code are greater than 10.

 The next example displays multiple code tabs, each with its own title.
 It demonstrates control over display of line numbers at both the `<code-tabs>` and `<code-pane>` levels.

 <code-tabs linenums="false">
   <code-pane
     title="app.component.html"
     path="docs-style-guide/src/app/app.component.html">
   </code-pane>
   <code-pane
     title="app.component.ts"
     path="docs-style-guide/src/app/app.component.ts"
     linenums="true">
   </code-pane>
   <code-pane
     title="app.component.css (heroes)"
     path="docs-style-guide/src/app/app.component.css"
     region="heroes">
   </code-pane>
   <code-pane
     title="package.json (scripts)"
     path="docs-style-guide/package.1.json">
   </code-pane>
 </code-tabs>